iliassioutis/iliassioutis.github.io/building/ai-workflow-assurance-os/index.md

 A later capability could expose a controlled, customer-facing trust portal that includes:

 - a summary of the AI system, execution flow, or service being covered
-- the current validation status, including whether the latest release candidate deployed to production passed the required checks
+- the current validation status, including whether the release candidate linked to the latest production deployment record passed the required checks or was allowed into production through an approved exception
 - the latest control results, such as policy-check results, approval decisions or approval-request state, and key release conditions
 - relevant service commitments, operating constraints, or agreed trust conditions
 - incident summaries and their resolutions